openmrs/openmrs-esm-core/docs/getting_started/setup.md

 The protocol of the application must match the protocol of the locally-served microfrontend.

-This command will serve the microfrontend and tell you the port where it is serving it at, as well as showing you the filenames that are being served.
+This command will serve the microfrontend and tell you the port where it is serving, as well as showing you the filenames that are being served.
 You can then use the import map overrides panel to override the existing import map entry, or add your microfrontend as a new entry.